Energy and Waste Management

 Building Low-Carbon Trains

-• "Carbon Footprint label of High Speed Rail Transportation Services" and "Carbon Footprint of Passenger Transportation Between Stations" verification certificate and label.
+- “Carbon Footprint label of High Speed Rail Transportation Services” and “Carbon Footprint of Passenger Transportation Between Stations” verification certificate and label.

-• In 2020, we applied to the Ministry of Environment for an extension and were awarded a renewed carbon footprint label, which valid until December 16, 2025.
-As we have achieved our carbon reduction commitment of reduction by more than 3% within three years (by 4.92% in practice), we were awarded a "Carbon Reduction Label."
+- In 2020, we applied to the Ministry of Environment for an extension and were awarded a renewed carbon footprint label, which valid until December 16, 2025.
+As we have achieved our carbon reduction commitment of reduction by more than 3% within three years (by 4.92% in practice), we were awarded a “Carbon Reduction Label.

 Notes:

-1. THSRC used the 2010-2022 National Electric Power Emission Factor published by the Bureau of Energy and calculated emissions in 2023 using emission factors in 2022.
+1. THSRC used the 2010-2023 National Electric Power Emission Factor published by the Bureau of Energy and calculated emissions in 2024 using emission factors in 2023.

 2. Only electricity consumption in train operation was included.
 Electricity consumption for lighting and air-conditioners on trains was not included.

-3. The original annual carbon savings in 2022 as compared to those in 2010 were 12,990 metric tons, which was adjusted to 12,989 metric tons in the recalculation due to the adjustment of the 2022 emission factors.
+3. The original annual carbon savings in 2023 as compared to those in 2010 were 7,332 metric tons, which was adjusted to 7,317 metric tons in the recalculation due to the adjustment of the 2023 emission factors.

-In response to the global trend of sustainable energy transition and in line with the renewable energy policy promoted by the government, THSRC has built solar power generation facilities at maintenance depots and stations.
-In 2023, the annual solar power generation reached 9,673.471MWh.
-The total power generation of the four maintenance depots was 7.186.51 MWh, and the power generated was all sold to Taipower; the total power generation of the six HSR stations was 2,486.96 MWh, of which 186.23 MWh was used by the HSR station, and the rest was sold to Taipower.
+In response to the net-zero strategy, THSRC has built solar power generation facilities at maintenance depots and stations to align with the government's energy transition policy.
+However, the power generation may fluctuate due to unfavorable weather and natural disasters (such as typhoons).
+In 2024, the annual solar power generation reached 8,964.004 MWh.
+The total power generation of the four maintenance depots was 6,566.75 MWh, and the power generated was all sold to Taipower; the total power generation of the six HSR stations was 2,397.26 MWh, of which 176.292 MWh was used by the HSR station, and the rest was sold to Taipower.

 Solar Power Generation at Four THSR Maintenance Depots

-Power Generation at Six HSR Stations
+Solar Power Generation at Six THSR Station

 Optimization of Sustainable Operations

-In 2023, THSRC used the water resources management tool of the World Resources Institute (WRI) for risk assessment.
+THSRC used the water resources management tool of the World Resources Institute (WRI) for risk assessment.
 THSRC's water intake source is in the fifth range of 2.6-3.0 in a medium-to-low stress region.
 THSRC stations, maintenance depots, and THSRC's headquarters office use tap water as the source of water rather than groundwater.

 Regarding waste water management, THSRC has set up waste water treatment plants at various maintenance depots and Taoyuan, Hsinchu, Miaoli, Taichung, Changhua, Yunlin, Chiayi, and Tainan Stations.
-Professionals with wastewater treatment licenses will classify and treat the sewage to meet the standards for effluents(Note).
+Professionals with wastewater treatment licenses will classify and treat the sewage to meet the standards for effluents (Note).
 The remaining stations directly discharge sewage into sewers with sewage treatment fees paid regularly.
-Moreover, environmental management audits performed, THSRC complies with the “Water Pollution Prevention and Control Measures Plan”, and the requirements of environmental laws and regulations.
-The total water discharge in 2023 was 71.45 million liters, and a report was filed on the quality and quantity of effluents from the sewage treatment plants as scheduled.
+Moreover, environmental management audits performed, THSRC complies with the “Water Pollution Prevention and Control Measures Plan” and the requirements of environmental laws and regulations.
+A report was filed on the quality and quantity of effluents from the sewage treatment plants as scheduled.

 Notes: